WICG/local-peer-to-peer/EXPLAINER.md

 - Seamlessly connecting to your NAS or your home security system.
 Avoiding the need for workarounds including self-signed certificates or a cloud proxy services.
 - Allow web apps to connect to your robot mower, vacuum or robotic assistant folding the laundry.
 - Avoiding the need for companion native apps for services running in the home environment, e.g.: Home Assistant, Plex, BitWarden, NextCloud, ...
+- Users value the ability to connect to a baby monitor even when their ISP or a cloud service is out of action.
+A huge percentage of the time the viewer and the monitor are on the same LAN.
+There are cost/privacy benefits too.
+Reference: [#50](https://github.com/WICG/local-peer-to-peer/issues/50).

 ### UC5: Local multi-player